-Imposter syndrome is often associated with the workplace – that is, feeling like you don’t deserve a role, promotion, or praise within your career.
-However, imposter syndrome can be felt across many other settings besides just at work.
+Imposter syndrome is often associated with the workplace, academic, or professional environment – that is, harboring self-doubt or feelings that you don’t deserve a role, promotion, or praise within your career or academic achievement.
+However, it can be felt across many other settings.

 What is imposter syndrome?